CUBRID/cubrid-manual/en/admin/db_manage.rst

     *   there are data volumes, that usually store permanent data, but can also store temporary data.
     *   there are log volumes, that can be further classified as: one active log, archive logs and one background archiving log.

-*   In the temporary volumes only temporary data is stored.
+*   In the temporary volumes, only temporary data is stored.

 For more details on volumes, see :ref:`database-volume-structure`.